 Ham House, designed by William Samwell (1628-1676), is considered one of Europe’s greatest and most authentic 17th-century mansions.
 Its almost untouched interior houses a historic collection of textiles, furniture and paintings.
 Here we visit the earliest dedicated library room to survive in a private house.
 It dates from 1675 and was installed for the Duke of Lauderdale.

-Today’s program concludes with a visit to the 160-year-old Kew Library which forms one of the world’s largest collections relating to botany.
+Today’s program concludes with a short visit to the 160-year-old Kew Library which forms one of the world’s largest collections relating to botany.
 The Library, Art & Archives contains more than half a million items, including books, botanical illustrations, photographs, letters and manuscripts, periodicals, biographies and maps.
 (Overnight London) BL

 Day 4: Thursday 10 October, London

 - Westminster Abbey: Library, Chapter House and the Queen’s Diamond Jubilee Galleries

 - Guildhall Library: Guided tour incl.
 Old Library & the medieval Great Hall (To be confirmed in 2024)